Sure, being a fun mom and playful parent sounds wonderful in concept.

 How can we be fun when we have a ZILLION things on our to-do list AND our kids aren’t cooperating?

-I know, this seems REALLY hard when you’re exhausted and the kids aren’t listening.
+I know, this seems REALLY hard when you’re exhausted and the kids are driving you crazy.
 Or worse, when your toddler is about to meltdown and your strong-willed child pushes back even harder.

 But being playful actually makes things better, especially since kids love to play.